 Join the inaugural participants in this cause-marketing program for tour operators

-As America prepares to celebrate the NPS Centennial in 2016, tour operators have requested a meaningful way to give back and engage their guests in supporting the parks.
-In response, Tourism Cares has announced the Centennial Tour Operator Program (CTOP)
+During the celebration of the NPS Centennial in 2016, tour operators gave back and engaged their guests in supporting the parks through Tourism Cares' Centennial Tour Operator Program (CTOP):

-2. Tour Operators donate a minimum of $2/passenger on 2016 tours entering a National Park: the process is quick and easy; as a registered 501c3 charity, Tourism Cares complies with state and federal regulations.
+2. Tour Operators donated a minimum of $2/passenger on 2016 tours entering a National Park: the process was quick and easy; as a registered 501c3 charity, Tourism Cares complies with state and federal regulations.

-3. Funds will be used by Tourism Cares to support parks across the country: thanks to its partnership with the National Parks Foundation, Tourism Cares volunteers will donate 10,000 hours at 5 NPS sites through 2016, helping preserve and protect these destinations for future generations.
+3. Funds will be used by Tourism Cares to support parks across the country: thanks to its partnership with the National Parks Foundation, Tourism Cares volunteers donated volunteer hours at five NPS sites, helping preserve and protect these destinations for future generations.

 4. Word Gets Out!
-Tourism Cares will launch CTOP in Spring 2015, and promote CTOP and the volunteer programs through 2016 via multiple channels, including social media, press releases, and ads in trade publications.
+Tourism Cares launched CTOP in Spring 2015, and promoted CTOP and the volunteer programs through 2016 via multiple channels, including social media, press releases, and ads in trade publications.